Kanban-Zai/kanban-zai-version-1.0/modules/culture.md

 exact same conversation.
 Conversely, new team members may be saying a lot but not relaying much information to anyone or worse may be going over ground everybody just covered.
 So the team MUST listen and intuitivley interperet.

+### ACCESSIBILITY

+Make all sources of information accessible.

+A team must work hard on this aspect of culture.
+Otherwise all team members are not equal participants in the team and it is very important that all members have equal standing.
+Some may be less experienced with the subject matter or less skilled in some aspect of the project or have entirely different skills than others.
+Or they might speak French.

+Regardless they must all have access to the same information, the same reasoning, the same goal set, as everyone else.

+This is fairly easy to achieve with code, processes and documentation but much harder if the information is in different brains.
+Therefore private list of jobs are expressly forbidden in Kanban-Zai

 ## SETTINGS